 This collection of Close Reading resources is free from The Curriculum Corner.
-You will find that it includes mini lessons, graphic organizers & much more!

-Why Close Reading?
+What is Close Reading?

 Close reading is when you teach children to dig into what they are reading.
 You are looking for more than having them simply search for specific answers.
 You are teaching children how text works so that they can develop a deeper understanding while they read.